Jimmy Perry: The Gnomes of Dulwich (1969)

-Shortly after Dad's Army began, Perry wrote The Gnomes of Dulwich (1969), which starred Hugh Lloyd and Terry Scott, who had previously appeared together in Hugh and I. Perry had always been very interested in gnomes, he originally intended it to be a short sketch for The Morecambe & Wise Show but it was his wife who persuaded him that there was a whole series in it.
-In 2009, Perry said the series two leads "were two gnomes who would sit by a pond and commented on life, race, religion - everything."
+Shortly after Dad's Army began, Perry wrote The Gnomes of Dulwich (1969), which starred Hugh Lloyd and Terry Scott, who had previously appeared together in Hugh and I. Perry had always been very interested in gnomes; he originally intended it to be a short sketch for The Morecambe & Wise Show but it was his wife who persuaded him that there was a whole series in it.
+In 2009, Perry said the series two leads "were two gnomes who would sit by a pond and commented on life, race, religion – everything."

-It lasted for one series of six episodes and although Perry claimed the series was quite well received, it did not warrant a second series.
-However the critics largely did not approve, one saying 'I found the script banal and beyond reason' with another simply saying 'what a load o rubbish'.
-Unfortunately, all six episodes are missing from the BBC Archives and are presumed lost.
-Only a few stills and audio fragments survive.
+It lasted for one series of six episodes, and although Perry claimed the series was quite well received, it did not warrant a second series.
+However, the critics largely did not approve, one saying "I found the script banal and beyond reason", with another simply saying "what a load o of rubbish".
+All six episodes are missing from the BBC Archives, and are presumed lost; only a few stills and audio fragments survive.